QuentinWach/terra/README.md

 Clone the repository or download it as a zip.
 Create or open a local Python environment (I recommend Anaconda) and install the dependencies `dependencies.txt`.
 Go to the root directory and run `python -m examples.example_1` to test out the example given above or just explore the functions provided in the subdirectories to create various textures.

 >[!Note]
 > For now, _Terra_ only provides basic 2D rendering of the created maps and various effects and relies on Matplotlib for 3D rendering which is extremely slow.
-Export the maps you generate to Blender or any other 3D program of your choice then use displacement and colour nodes etc. to create the landscapes.
+Export the maps you generate to Blender or any other 3D program of your choice then use displacement and color nodes etc. to create the landscapes.

 ---
 ## 🤝🏻 Contribute
-The plan is to:
+**There is much to do.** The plan:
 1. Implement various terrain generation algorithms and tools quickly in Python.
 2. Once we have a capable collection, optimize the performance for real-time and large scales.
 3. Create a GUI interface.

-**There is much to do!** At this point, Terra is pretty much just educational.
+ At this point, Terra is pretty much just educational.
 But it doesn't have to be.
-Leave your mark and add to this Python library!
+Leave your mark and add to this Python library.
 You know how it goes.
 You found a bug?
 Add an issue.
 Any ideas for improvement or feeling the need to add more features?
 Clone the repository, make the changes, and submit a pull request, or...

 > **Leave a ⭐ to show your support!**